Abhinavd2004/ACM-Cyber-Tasks/Basics of Web security/Secure code review.md

 ### __Recommendations for Fixing SQL Injection__

 1.Use Parameterized Queries (Prepared Statements)
 This is the most effective method for preventing SQL injection.
-Below are examples in Python and Java.
+Below are examples in Python.

 ```python
 cursor.execute("SELECT * FROM users WHERE username = %s AND password = %s", (username, password))